How It Works

 • async_event.rs, blocking.rs, python_names.rs: support code used by the public pieces

-• windows_vibeio.rs: Windows-specific support
+• platform/windows_vibeio.rs: Windows-specific runtime support

 Runtime model